Bhutan is a calm, spiritual place and is a wonderful place to reflect on our many blessings.

 Seeing the native dress: All men and women wear the distinctive traditional dress as required by the King.
 Men wear ghos which mostly come in plaid or stripes.
 They are long robes hoisted to knee length and held in place by a woven cloth belt or kera.
 They also wear knee socks.
 The women wear a floor-length dress called a kira.
 This is a rectangular piece of silk or cotton cloth that wraps around the body over a silk blouse.
 The kira is fastened at the shoulders with elaborate silver hooks and at the waist with a belt of silver or cloth.
 They then wear a short jacket called a toego.

-Seeing an archery match: It was interesting to see an archery match in Thimpu since it is considered the national sport.
+Seeing an archery match: It was interesting to have the chance to watch an archery match in Thimpu since it is considered the national sport.

-Hiking to Taktshang Monastery (or Tigers Nest) outside of Paro: It is one of the most sacred Buddhist sites in the world and was established in the 8th century by Guru Rimpoche.
+Hiking to Taktshang Monastery (or Tigers Nest) outside of Paro: It is one of the most sacred Buddhist sites in the world and was built in 1692 on a sacred meditation site established in the 8th century by Guru Rimpoche.
 It was damaged by a fire in 1998 but rebuilt.
 It is really spectacular to see!
 There is a cafeteria on the trail which is a great place for a tea break.
 This hike and the hike to the festival were my only treks.
 There are many who trek to very remote places.
+It is located at 1o,200 ft, or 3,000 ft. above the Paro Valley, so the altitude should not be a major issue.
+It can take four to five hours, up and back, plus the time to visit the site.
+Horses are available to ride for those not wanting to hike.

 Chimi Lhakhang: I enjoyed the walk to Chimi Lhakhang.
 You walk across the farm fields from the road to the temple.
 There are a few monks, but there is a row of prayer wheels and beautiful slate carvings.

-Wangdichholing Palace: This was a palace built in 1857, and a principal residence of the first and second kings.
+Wangdichholing Palace: This is a palace in Bumthang built in 1857, and a principal residence of the first and second kings.

-National Museum: I enjoyed the National Museum (Ta Dzong) which is located in an unusual round building.
+National Museum: I enjoyed the National Museum (Ta Dzong), in Paro, which is located in an unusual round building.

 The altars in the temples: I could not take pictures of the altars but they were really interesting.
 I loved the water bowls as offerings, butter lamps, dried flowers, small change as offerings and food offerings of sugar.
 I also loved the prayer books with bundles of paper with calligraphy.
 The unbound pages are collected between carved boards, wrapper in silk and tied with silk ribbons.